Editorial |

 Monday February 12 to Sunday February 18Theme: Classical Music |

 “If music be the food of love, play on”The Morning Editions programmes from February 12th to February 18th focusses on the poet and playwright William Shakespeare.
-The broadcasts feature a selection of the music that has been composed about him or for his many plays over the centuries.
 Of course, Henry Purcell is discussed and works by Thomas Morley and Matthew Locke are also included.
 Felix Mendelssohn's A Midsummer Night’s Dream is not forgotten and a number of overtures by Mario Castelnuevo Tedesco are also featured, as is the film music by William Walton.
 There is also a place for the music of Victor de Sabata, Kurt Atterberg, Tadeus Baird and René Gerber.
 Curious about what else is on the programme?
 Look at the programme guide or listen every morning between 7:00 and 10;00 CET.
 Listen: Morning Edition, Monday february 12, 07:00 - 10:00 CET. |

 Wednesday February 7Theme: Contemporary Music | Crosslinks |